Skip to main content

-Sleep deprivation and driver fatigue is so serious because lapses of attention behind the wheel are more likely to occur, and lead to crashes.
+Sleep deprivation and driver fatigue are so serious because lapses of attention behind the wheel are more likely to occur, and lead to crashes.
 Recent studies sum it up: the less people sleep, the greater the risk of road accidents.

-Joe Lyon is a highly-rated Ohio personal injury attorney, experienced in investigating and settling truck and traffic accident claims for plaintiffs nationwide.
+Joe Lyon is a highly-rated personal injury attorney, experienced in investigating and settling truck and traffic accident claims for plaintiffs nationwide.

 Logbooks and other trucking company data obtained during the investigation process can be just as important as witness testimony.
 Experts can thoroughly analyze logbooks for accuracy because it is not uncommon for commercial truck drivers to falsify logbooks for various reasons.
 If inaccuracies are found in your case, you may use them as evidence of the driver’s negligence.

-Drivers in Ohio are legally required to keep a daily record of when they are off duty, on duty, driving, and sleeping.
+Drivers are legally required to keep a daily record of when they are off duty, on duty, driving, and sleeping.
 The logs show when truckers are behind the wheel, which matters because the federal government regulates how much time truckers are allowed to drive in a given day.

 Truck drivers are limited to driving 10 hours after eight consecutive hours off.
 Property-carrying drivers may drive a maximum of 11 hours after 10 hours off duty.
 Also, drivers must take rest breaks at specified intervals.